ByAUJay

 Types of ZKPs Relevant for KYC

-- Bulletproofs: Efficient non-interactive proofs suitable for confidential transactions and smaller proofs.
+- Bulletproofs: These are pretty nifty non-interactive proofs that work well for private transactions and make for compact proofs.

 Practical Applications of ZKPs in KYC